8 Low-Stress Jobs in Finance that Pay Well

 - Aviad Faruz, CEO, FARUZO

 If you are looking for a low-stress job in finance, consider a career as a Financial Planning & Analysis Manager.
 As an FP&A, you can work in any Fortune 500 or related company or pursue a career in banking structures.
 Regardless of the organization, you will have similar responsibilities covering putting together profit and loss, preparing summarizing reports and recommendations, or providing commercial analysis on KPIs.
 The FP&A manager is also responsible for business forecasting and creating financial budgets.
 FP&A is a 9-5 office job that involves a moderate level of stress.
 You are mainly occupied with making analyses, providing advice, and managing, while final financial decisions are made at other levels.
 Nevertheless, be prepared for some ad-hoc requests and fire drills.
 With seniority, you gain flexible hours, promotions, and, of course, pay raises.
-As an FP&A manager, you can earn $85,000 to $115,000, including bonuses.
-However, for that, you need 5-10 years of experience.
+As an FP&A manager, it does require 5-10 years of experience.

 - Nina Paczka, Community Manager, Live Career

 Want to start a well-paying and low-stress career in finance?
 Become an insurance advisor.
 An insurance advisor's role is to help clients choose the right insurance policies tailored to their needs.
 They may also advise clients on how to use their policies best to maximize value.
-To succeed in their job, insurance advisors must possess strong communication, problem-solving, and persuasive selling skills.
+Insurance advisors must possess strong communication, problem-solving, and persuasive selling skills to succeed in their job.
 Product knowledge is also a must.
 Insurance advisors work in various settings, including banks, insurance companies, and other financial institutions.
 The role of an insurance advisor is of utmost importance as it affects the family's financial well-being.
 To make the client depend on your experience and advice, you need to be diligent and trustworthy towards your work.

 - Agata Szczepanek, Community Manager, LiveCareer